w3c/wai-quick-start/source/writing.html.erb.md

       <div id="no-headings-modal-holder">
         <h2 id="no-headings-modal-title"><span class="visuallyhidden">Example: </span>Headings and Subheadings</h2>

-        <p><abbr>HTML</abbr> elements provide information on structural hierarchy of a document.
+        <p>HTML elements provide information on structural hierarchy of a document.
 Using elements correctly will help convey additional meaning to assistive technology.
 In many cases, doing so will also make your document easier to edit.</p>

         <p>For documents longer than three or four paragraphs, headings and subheadings are important for usability and accessibility.
 They help readers to determine the overall outline of a document and to navigate to specific information of interest.</p>